grantjenks/python-sortedcontainers/docs/sorteddict.rst

    the keys in sorted order, the :ref:`popitem <SortedDict.popitem>` method will remove the item with the highest key, etc.

+   An optional *key* argument defines a callable that, like the `key` argument to Python's `sorted` function, extracts a comparison key from each dict key.
+If no function is specified, the default compares the dict keys directly.
+The `key` argument must be provided as a positional argument and must come before all other arguments.

    An optional *load* argument defines the load factor of the internal list used to maintain sort order.
-If present, this argument must come first and must be an integer.
+If present, this argument must come before an iterable.
 The default load factor of '1000' works well for lists from tens to tens of millions of elements.
 Good practice is to use a value that is the square or cube root of the list size.
 With billions of elements, the best load factor depends on your usage.
 It's best to leave the load factor at the default until you start benchmarking.
 See :doc:`implementation details